polyphene/docs.holium.org/docs/get-started/add-shaper.md

 └───────────────┴──────────────────────────────┘
 ```

-With this last object created we have all objects necessary for us to build our pipeline.
+With this last object created, we have all objects necessary for us to build our pipeline.
 To finalize the
 pipeline build the final step is to connect all previously elements together.